 Will be more difficult to get to the Doctors Surgery at Lawrence Hill as well having to go a long way round to get to 4.4 my house.
 Planters will be vandalised.
 7.1 1331 Difficult to exit and return to our address without taking a large detour, this will obviously increase pollution.
 4.2 / 5.1 1332 Don't want neighbourhood turned into a ghetto - we want freedom.
 3.2 1333 Objection - grounds for the objection are unclear or no further information provided.
 1.1 1334 Duplicate of response number 1065.
 N/A 1335 Duplicate of response number 1231.
-N/A 1336 Additional comments received further to response number 22.
-Waste of public money that could be used wisely.
+N/A 1336 Additional comments received further to response number 22. · Waste of public money that could be used wisely.
 12.1 No public meeting regarding putting our objections across with questions.
 11.1 The Map is not readable if you try to expand it, so we can't see easily exactly what is going to happen where.
 11.2 The consultation is a disgrace and a disgusting way to communicate with local people.
 11.1 Visitors and help won't be able to access me easily, therfore won't come.
 4.13 Some of the proposed alternate routes which will not be closed are much smaller in some cases and unsuitable.
 4.11 Will be making journey distance and time much longer, creating more fuel use to poor people, and worse air quality on those other roads.
 4.2 / 5.1 1337 Cars will need to turn right on the busy Church Road junction.
-This is already difficult without a right turn filter on the lights - will only become more of an issue unless some form of priority is given to vehicles turning right onto Church Road.
+This is already difficult without a right turn filter on the lights, will only become more of an issue unless some form of priority is given to vehicles turning right onto 4.1/9.1/9. the lights - will only become more of an issue unless some form of priority is given to vehicles turning right onto Church Road.
 Traffic will become more backed up, taking longer to get through.
+Need a dedicated right turn filter Church Road.
+Traffic will become more backed up, taking longer to get through.
 Need a dedicated right turn filter on the lights to allow vehicles to turn safely and reduce excessive traffic build up.
-4.1 / 9.1 / 9.3 1338 We want freedom to our space of living and do not want to be separated from the rest of the City.
-3.2 1339 Response in support of the proposals.
-N/A
+1338 We want freedom to our space of living and do not want to be separated from the rest of the City.
+3.2 $\mathbf{v}$ want in course to ball space of inving and up not want to be separated invinitie rest of the CILV.
+J.2